secwexen/aapp-mart/docs/TermsOfService.md

 ## 3. User Responsibilities
 Users agree to:
+- Maintain the confidentiality of their account credentials and are responsible for all activities conducted under their account.
 - Ensure all information provided to the platform is accurate and lawful.
 - Use the service only for legal and authorized purposes.
 - Avoid actions that may disrupt or harm the platform or other users.